4.6 Vendor Choices and Enterprise Recommendations

 Key Takeaways

-• Vendor decisions should be governed by business requirements, risk, integration, user experience, cost, data controls, and implementation capacity.
+• Vendor decisions are governed by business requirements, strategic fit, total cost of ownership, data security and privacy, user experience, vendor stability, and implementation capacity.

-HR leaders often recommend vendors for technology, benefits, learning, recruiting, assessment, analytics, consulting, or outsourcing.
-At SHRM-SCP level, the decision is not simply which product has the most attractive features.
-A vendor choice can affect data quality, employee trust, manager adoption, compliance, cybersecurity, service continuity, and long-term cost.
+HR leaders recommend vendors for technology, benefits, learning, recruiting, assessment, analytics, consulting, and outsourcing.
+At SHRM-SCP level the question is not which product has the most attractive features.
+A vendor choice affects data quality, employee trust, manager adoption, compliance, cybersecurity, service continuity, and long-term cost.

 The first step is defining business requirements.
-A team that begins with vendor demonstrations may be pulled toward features that look impressive but do not solve the enterprise problem.
-Requirements should come from strategy, user needs, process design, data needs, integration constraints, and risk obligations.
-Only then should the organization compare build, buy, or partner options.
+A team that opens with vendor demonstrations gets pulled toward impressive features that do not solve the enterprise problem.
+Requirements should flow from strategy, user needs, process design, data and integration constraints, and risk obligations.
+Only then compare build, buy, or partner options, typically through a structured RFP (request for proposal) and a weighted scoring matrix so the decision is criteria-driven, not personality-driven.

 • Strategic fit with the business problem and operating model.

-• Total cost, including implementation, integration, support, training, and change management.
+• Total cost of ownership (TCO) — implementation, integration, support, training, and change management, not just license price.

 • User experience for employees, managers, HR, and administrators.